 When you are setting up membership sign up pages, it is worth remembering that current members will only see the renewal page if they are logged in.
 If they are not logged in, they will see the sign up page.
 If they fill that page in and, based on their contact information, CiviCRM can find their existing contact record then their membership will be renewed.
 If CiviCRM can't find their existing contact record (perhaps they have changed their email address) then a new contact record and membership will be created.
 This is one source of duplicates in your database and you need to minimise the chances that this will happen.
 Two ways to do this are to always include a checksum token in renewal reminder emails and add text to the new member introductory message to remind people that they should log in before they renew.

 Default Online Membership Renewal Page¶

 When a membership is purchased using the online membership signup page (self-service), that user's Contact Dashboard will contain a "renew" link pointing to that page.
 However this link will not appear for members whose initial membership was entered manually unless you configure a Default Online Membership Renewal Page as follows:

 If it does not already exist, create a membership page that includes all currently available memberships.
-(You may need to use a price set for this if the membership fees need to be allocated to more than one financial type.
-Refer to Membership price sets for more details.)
+You may need to use a Membership price set for this if the membership fees need to be allocated to more than one financial type.

 Navigate to Administer > CiviMember > CiviMember Component Settings.